-Male hypogonadism, also known as testosterone deficiency, is a failure of the testes to produce the male sex hormone testosterone, sperm, or both.
+Male hypogonadism, also known as testosterone deficiency, describes when the testes are unable to produce the male sex hormone testosterone, sperm, or both.

 It can be due to a testicular disorder or the result of a disease process involving the hypothalamus and pituitary gland.

 Hypogonadism can affect many organ functions and it can have a negative impact on quality of life.

 The signs and symptoms depend on when it starts, how severe the deficiency is, and whether or not there is a decrease in the major functions of the testes.

 Fast facts on male hypogonadism